lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

    is by using a linear blend texture for all objects in the scene or by using the 'fog/mist' fake depth shading method.)
 This also has the advantage that the fake depth image can have anti-aliasing, which is not possible with a real zbuffer.
-   :guilabel:`No zbuffer` will be enabled automatically whenever you connect a node that is not image based (e.g. time node/value node/etc).
+   *No zbuffer* will be enabled automatically whenever you connect a node that is not image based (e.g. time node/value node/etc).

 Zscale
-   Only visible when :guilabel:`No zbuffer` enabled.
-When :guilabel:`No zbuffer` is used, the input is used directly to control the blur radius.
+   Only visible when *No zbuffer* enabled.
+When *No zbuffer* is used, the input is used directly to control the blur radius.
    And since usually the value of a texture is only in the numeric range 0.0 to 1.0, its range is too narrow to control the blur properly.
 This parameter can be used to expand the range of the input (or for that matter, narrow it as well, by setting it to a value less than one).
-So for :guilabel:`No zbuffer`, this parameter therefore then becomes the main blur control (similar to :guilabel:`fStop` when you *do* use a zbuffer).
+So for *No zbuffer*, this parameter therefore then becomes the main blur control (similar to *fStop* when you *do* use a zbuffer).